 Finglas has picked up a bad reputation over the years because of criminality and anti-social activity in pockets of the suburb.

 However, it is important to note that Finglas encompasses a large area and that there are plenty of estates that are perfectly fine.
-In fact, I would say that most places in Finglas are perfectly fine.
+In fact, I would say that most places in Finglas are pretty normal.

 Generally speaking, trouble occurs in small pockets.

-Generally speaking, it’s the southern and western parts of Finglas that seem to have a bad reputation for being rough.
-In 2018, Finglas West and Blanchardstown (Dublin West) had the third-highest crime rate in the capital.
+Generally speaking, it is the southern and western parts of Finglas that seem to have a bad reputation for being rough.
+In 2018, Finglas West and Blanchardstown (Dublin West) had the third-highest crime rates in the capital.

 Recently, Dublin Bus had to divert the 40E route in Finglas due to anti-social activity.
 The route in question goes through Finglas West.

 This is not the first time that this has happened, either.
-At the start of 2020, Dublin Bus suspended two bus stops in Finglas West due to similar behaviour.
+At the start of 2020, Dublin Bus suspended two bus stops in Finglas West due to similar behavior.

-In February, 2016, the gangland shooting of 25-year-old Vincent Ryan took place in Finglas.
-In January, 2014, an assault at a house party in Wellmount Road in Finglas led to the death of Vincent Maher.
+In February of 2016, the gangland shooting of 25-year-old Vincent Ryan took place in Finglas.
+In January of 2014, an assault at a house party on Wellmount Road led to the death of Vincent Maher.